 Tucker looked around the room.
 Every eye glared at him, upper lips curled and mouths sneered.

-“We don’t need you to say so, Tucker.”
-Jack let that settle in for a minute.
+"What we always do is vote.”
+Jack turned his attention to the others.
 “This is Tom.
 His ma died yesterday.
 If you want him to be one of us, raise your hand.”

 Every hand went up except Tucker’s.

 Jack showed Tom to a spot in the middle of a line of orphans and runaways just like him.
 The other boys wrapped themselves in blankets and curled up on the floor.
 Tom wanted a blanket.
 Maybe he could steal one.
 Jack said they stole things they really needed.
 He’d probably have to steal shoes too.